California whistleblower protection laws prohibit employers from retaliating against workers who come forward to report suspected violations of

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.

 California whistleblower protection laws are set forth in a variety of different statutes that cover slightly different situations.
 The most important of these laws against whistleblower retaliation are:

 Labor Code 1102.5 LC is California’s most general law prohibiting whistleblower retaliation.
 LC 1102.5 prevents employers from retaliating against an employee for

 - disclosing information that the employee reasonably believes discloses a violation of or noncompliance with a law or regulation to a government or law enforcement agency, a person with authority over the employee or another employee with the authority to investigate or correct the violation, OR

 - providing information or testifying before any public body conducting an investigation, hearing or inquiry about what the employee reasonably believes is a violation of or noncompliance with a law or regulation.5

-Also, your employer can still be liable for whistleblower retaliation even if you never actually reported a violation of law.
-Employers can violate LC 1102.5 by retaliating against an employee because the employer wrongly believed s/he had reported a violation, or because the employer believed s/he was about to report a violation.7
+Also, your employer can still be liable for whistleblower retaliation even if you never actually reported a violation of the law.
+Employers can violate the section by retaliating against an employee because the employer wrongly believed s/he had reported a violation, or because the employer believed s/he was about to report a violation.

 Anne discusses her suspicions with another secretary at the firm named Lindsay.
 Anne tells Lindsay that she is thinking of reporting her suspicions to a state agency.
 But Anne never gets around to doing so.